 Movie synopsis: Evolving from single-celled yellow organisms at the dawn of time, Minions live to serve, but find themselves working for a continual series of unsuccessful masters, from T. Rex to Napoleon.
 Without a master to grovel for, the Minions fall into a deep depression.
 But one minion, Kevin, has a plan; accompanied by his pals Stuart and Bob, Kevin sets forth to find a new evil boss for his brethren to follow.
 Their search leads them to Scarlet Overkill, the world's first-ever super-villainess.
 Rating: PG, Run time: 91 min

 English Language Classes at the Family Resource Center

 Learn and Practice English!

 Want to learn and practice your conversational English skills?
-Then bring your kids and come over to the Family Resource Center for English language lessons!
-Penn students/postdocs with children and their spouse/partners are welcome to register and attend.
-Not only will you get to learn English, you'll get to do it in a family-friendly environment where you can meet other student/postdoc parents.
+Then bring your kids and come over to the Family Resource Center for free English language lessons!
+Penn students/postdocs and their spouses and families are welcome to register and attend.
+Not only will you get to learn English, you'll get to do it in a family-friendly environment where you can meet other international families.

 Please direct any questions to email@example.com.